This tutorial uses the Logo Detection API. See the docs, live demo, and pricing.

 Why Logo Detection Matters

 Logos are one of the most recognizable visual assets a company owns.
-Detecting them programmatically unlocks a range of business-critical capabilities that would be impractical to handle manually at scale.
+Detecting them programmatically enables a range of business-critical capabilities that would be impractical to handle manually at scale.

 Brand Monitoring